1. Home/

 • ✓EU AI Act compliance from first-hand experience — proven in practice through our own AI platform

-• ✓International AI Governance frameworks based on NIST, ISO 42001, and OECD AI Principles
+• ✓International AI Governance Frameworks based on NIST, ISO 42001, and OECD AI Principles

 • ✓Financial services industry focus — regulatory requirements from BaFin to EBA integrated